charlietharas/tf-classifier-catsdogs/README.md

 This project is nothing to take seriously, just a side exercise I made.
 ## file notes
 The files in this project are sourced from a famous [Kaggle](https://www.kaggle.com/c/dogs-vs-cats).
+Many images have been manually removed for causing problems with the model due mostly to their bit depth.